ttinoco/OPTALG/docs/opt_solver.rst

 AugL
 ====

-This solver, which corresponds to the class :class:`OptSolverAugL <optalg.opt_solver.augl.OptSolverAugL>`, solves optimization problems of the form
+This solver, which corresponds to the class |OptSolverAugL|, solves optimization problems of the form

 .. math::
    :nowrap: